 Distinguishing between a smoke detector and a smoke alarm is important.

-A smoke detector is a sensor within the device.
+A smoke detector is a sensor located within the device.

 A smoke alarm is interconnected to the whole smoke detector system.